 SKIN: Tight, pigmented.

-COAT: HAIR: All over the body a thick undercoat and a medium long, loosely lying guard hair.
-Short coat on muzzle, face, ears and front legs.
-Tail, back of front legs (feathers) and hind legs (breeches) covered with long hair.
-Coat on neck slightly longer than on body, not forming a mane.
+COAT: Hair: All over the body thick undercoat and medium long, straight, loosely lying guard hair; short coat on muzzle, face, ears and front of the limbs; the tail, the back of front legs (feathers) and hind legs (breeches) are covered with longer guard hair on neck only moderately longer than on body, short coat on muzzle, face, ears and front of the limbs; the tail, the back of front legs (feathers) and hind legs (breeches) are covered with longer guard hair on neck only moderately longer than on body, not forming a mane.

-COLOUR : All colours and colour combinations are permitted with the exception of pure white, white patches and liver colour.
+COLOUR: All colours and colour combinations are permitted with the exception of pure white, piebald.

 The balance of the proportions is most important but the ideals to aim for are medium height and weight.